Pittosporum kirkii: Ecology

 It is unclear what the specific pollinators of P. kirkii are, though the flowers are likely entomophilous, as they have unspecialised structures and are small in size.
 In the cross-pollination of its flowers, flies likely dominant in the area, because as they were observed on the leaves of P. kirkii individuals.
 The fruit of P. kirkii and other endemic Pittosporum species, are consumed by introduced brushtail possums (an invasive species in New Zealand).

 Conservation

 Pittosporum kirkii was assessed in 2023 by the New Zealand Threat Classification System as "At Risk – Declining"; it is also considered naturally uncommon.
 The decline of P. kirkii has been attributed to forest clearance and the introduction of brushtail possums.
 It is possible that the habitat of P. kirkii was historically occupied and impacted by the forest clearance of favoured "host trees" within its distribution area.
-An emerging threat to the northen populations of P. kirkii is kauri dieback.
-In long-term conservation monitoring strategies, P. kirkii is included as an "indicator species" for healthy old-growth forests, underscoring its conservation significance.
+An emerging threat to the northern populations of P. kirkii is kauri dieback.
+In long-term conservation monitoring strategies, P. kirkii is included as an "indicator species" for healthy old-growth forests.
 The gradual and continuous population decline of P. kirkii make conservation management crucial.